Consistent Group selection using Global-local prior in High dimensional setup: Prior Selection and the Half-Thresholding Rule

 Motivated by this and the previous works of Ghosh et al. (2016) \cite{ghosh2016asymptotic}, and Ghosh and Chakrabarti (2017) \cite{ghosh2017asymptotic}, we assume throughout this article that the prior distribution of $\lambda^2_g$ will be of the form

 In (\ref{eq:2.2}) above, $a$ is a positive real number, and $L:(0,\infty) \to (0,\infty)$ is a measurable non-constant slowly varying function in Karamata’s sense (see Bingham et al., 1987 \cite{bingham_goldie_teugels_1987}), that is, $\frac{L(\alpha x)}{L(x)} \to 1$ as $x \to \infty$, for any $\alpha>0$.
 Priors of the form given in \eqref{eq:2.2} are naturally heavy-tailed.
 For an orthogonal design $\mathbf{X}$, the class of one-group shrinkage priors given in \eqref{eq:2.1} satisfying \eqref{eq:2.2} covers a broad array of heavy-tailed global-local shrinkage prior distributions such as the $t$-prior due to Tipping(2001) \cite{tipping2001sparse}, the negative exponential gamma prior due to Griffin and Brown (2005) \cite{griffin2005alternative}, the Horseshoe prior of Carvalho et al. (2009) \cite{carvalho2009handling}, the three-parameter beta normal mixtures of Armagan et al. (2011) \cite{armagan2011generalized}, the generalized double Pareto priors due to Armagan et al. (2013) \cite{armagan2013generalized}, the inverse gamma priors, just to name a few.
 See, for instance, Ghosh et al. (2016) \cite{ghosh2016asymptotic} and Ghosh and Chakrabarti (2017) \cite{ghosh2017asymptotic}, in this context.\\ The \textit{global shrinkage} parameter $\tau$ is either treated as a tuning parameter $\tau_n$ based on the proportion of non-zero means or is treated in an empirical Bayes or fully Bayesian way depending on whether the proportion of active groups is known or not.
 For the theoretical development of this paper, we assume that the error variance term $\sigma^2$ is fixed in \eqref{eq:2.1}.
 See Castillo, Schmidt-Hieber and van der Vaart \cite{castillo2015bayesian}, Rigollet and Tsybakov \cite{rigollet2012sparse} for similar treatment of $\sigma^2$.
-On the other hand, for simulation, we employ Jeffry's prior to model the unknown $\sigma^2$. \\ We further assume the following conditions on the slowly varying function $L(\cdot)$ defined in \eqref{eq:2.2}:
+On the other hand, for simulation, we employ Jeffry's prior to model the unknown $\sigma^2$. \\ We further assume the following conditions on the slowly varying function $L(\cdot)$ defined in \eqref{eq:2.2}:\\ {\textbf{\hypertarget{assumption1}{Assumption 1:}}}\\ For $a \geq \frac{1}{2}$: \begin{itemize} \item There exists some positive real constant $c_0$ such that $L(t) \geq c_0 \textrm{ for all } t \geq t_0$, for some $t_0>0$, choice of which depends on both $L$ and $c_0$.\\ \item There exists some $M \in (0,\infty)$ such that $\sup\limits_{t \in (0,\infty)} L(t) \leq M$. \end{itemize}